<Home/Articles/A guide to Paris’ best arrondissements

 2nd Arrondissement – For atmospheric shopping, bistros and browsing

-This is the smallest of Paris’ arrondissements, but it certainly warrants a wander.
+This is the smallest of Paris’ best arrondissements, but it certainly warrants a wander.
 The main draw here is meandering through some of the city’s prettiest covered shopping arcades.
 Dating back to the 19th century, these historic shopping passageways are lined with coffee shops, ateliers, bistros and boutiques.
 Elsewhere, former textile and garment-making neighborhood Sentier has re-emerged as a lively locale for dining and drinking that exudes Parisian charm.

 Shopping arcade in Paris, France